UTSCC09/project-frontend-frauds/README.md

 - Allow customers to purchase flights
 - Allow customers to choose their seats through a visual seat map
 - Allow customers to view their purchased tickets
-- Allow airline agencies to issue changes/alerts to their flights using webhooks
+- Allow airline agencies to listen to flight events through the use of webhooks
-- Stripe integration for purchasing tickets
+- Stripe component integration for purchasing tickets
 - Generation of PDF invoice and send email after purchase
 ## Tech Stack

 - **Frontend:** Vue 3
 - **Backend:** NodeJS with Express Server
-- **Database:** MongoDB
+- **Databases:** MongoDB, Redis for Async Task Queue

 ## Deployment